austino1976/SDAccel-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

     RUN COMPLETE
     ```

-    The generated files are put into `build` folder under `design` directory.
+    The generated files are put into `build` folder.
 You can use `ls` command to investigate the generated files.

 1. After software emulation finishes successfully, you can move forward to run the design in hardware emulation.
 The corresponding command is:
     ```bash